DSE VA Workbook Design Guide

 Questions to ask yourself

-Reference — artwork 2 — What pictures and samples support this artwork? 🎬
+Information collection — artwork 2 — What pictures and samples support this artwork? 🎬

 Example: reference pictures for artwork 2, part 1 Example: reference pictures for artwork 2, part 2